Framing Routine (FI)

 Give each student a Multiplication Models Exit Ticket while the SE explains how to complete the closure activity.
 Use the document camera to project the exit ticket for the SE.
 As the SE explains the closure, direct instruction may be required for certain students.

-lauren-ayers About 1 year ago
+lauren-ayers Over 1 year ago

 Co-Construction & Instruction with Students